philipptrenz/sunportal/README.md

 ## Installation

-First install and configure SBFspot.
+First install and configure SBFspot and make sure SBFspot is running.

-Copy database_script.py to `/home/pi/sbfdata/database_script.py` and add it to cron with crontab -e.
-Run every 5 minutes.
-OR
-Set the database pointer to `./html/SBFspot.db`

-Then:
+After that:

 ```
 # Install apache and php